XVIIarcano/Galileo-Microscope/Instructions.md

 ### Stage

+Remove the integrated supports from the slits in the Stage module, use an M5 screw to file the inside of the slits until it passes freely and slides freely across.

+- Add M5 nuts in the verticasl slots of the cart.
+- Add M3x8 screws in the large holes on the cart, thread them in the plastic, until the head pokes out by a bit less than 1 mm, these will serve as stoppers for the slides, so they must be about the same height but not poke above them.
+- Add the clips in the small holes, using the recesses for the nuts on the underside of the cart.
+- Insert a span of 4 mm PTFE tube in the slot on the underside of the cart, it will help it slide smoothly.

+- Insert an M5x80 hexagon head bolt in the knobs, or use one locknut and one capnut as shown in the photo.

+- Place the knobs with a washer on each side of the slit in the module body, then tighten a lock nut on the inside by holding it with a wrench as you turn the knob, as shown in the picture, it should be tight enough to hold the knobs in, but free to slide.

+- Towards the end of the knob insertion, align it with the nut in the cart, and pull it in.

 ### Standoffs

 Nothing to do here either, just slide them in place.

 ### Optical group

 ### Phone holder